jundalisay/superb/content/en/social/supersociology/precrisis-years.md

 {{< img src="/icons/tao.png" cap="There are only two forces in the universe.
-All perceivable forces, such as gravrity, electromagnetism, love & hatred, are versions or 'modes' of those two" alt="Yin Yang symbol" >}}
+All perceivable forces, such as gravity, electromagnetism, love & hatred, are versions or 'modes' of those two" alt="Yin Yang symbol" >}}

 - In Taoism, this duality is called Yin and Yang